Vegan Scalloped Potatoes

 Storage instructions

-What is the difference between gratin and scalloped?
+What is the difference between scalloped potatoes and au gratin potatoes?

 Why won’t my scalloped potatoes get soft?

-If your potatoes are still al dente or firm, it means you have sliced them too thickly.
-To ensure this does not happen, be sure to slice your potatoes into scant 1/8-inch slices.
+If your potatoes are still al dente or firm, you have sliced them too thick.
+To prevent this, be sure to slice your potatoes into scant 1/8-inch slices.

 vegan scalloped potatoes recipe.